-Chinese Mission House.
+Chinese Mission House,

-Location, northeast corner of Stockton and Sacramento streets.
-Rev. A. W. Looms, D.D., Missionary.
+Location, northeast corner of Stockton and Sacramenstreets.
+Rev. I. J. KERR, D.D., Missionary.
+The house is brick, and was built by the liberality of to streets.

-The house is brick, and was built by the liberality of the citizens of San Francisco, and by funds from the Presbyterian Board of Foreign Missions, whose office is in New York, and by which this mission to the Chinese in California is supported.
-The house contains school rooms and rooms for a Chinese Christian Association, a change and rooms for a Chinese Christian Association, a chapel which will seat nearly three hundred people, and apartments for the residence of a mission family.
+the citizens of San Francisco, and by funds from the Pres-byterian Board of Foreign Missions, whose office is in New York, and by which this mission to the Chinese in California is supported.
+The house contains school rooms and rooms for a Chinese Christian Association, a chapel which will seat nearly three hundred people, and apart-ments for the residence of a mission family.
+The Rev. I. which will see the residue of a mission family.
+The Rev. I. J. Kerr having arrived from Canton, China, succeeded Rev. A. D. Loomis on September 1, 1877.

-Religious services in the Chinese language are held every Sabbath morning and evening, and also on Wednesday evenings.
+Religious services in the Chinese language are held every Sabbath morning and evening, and also on Wednes-day evenings.
 A Sabbath School is also held in connection with each of these three services.